Secondary Drinking Water Standards: Guidance for Nuisance Chemicals

 - Third, if you receive a public notice from your local public water system regarding other drinking water standards — read it carefully — and follow any instructions closely.
 If you have questions or concerns, contact the person from the water system who is indicated in the notice.
 If that person is unavailable, contact either the state drinking water program or your local health department.

 - Fourth, contact your state drinking water program if your water supplier is unable to provide the information you need.
 Ask if your water supplier is consistently in compliance with both primary and secondary drinking water regulations.
 Request a copy of monitoring results that were submitted to the state by your supplier.
 Your state drinking water program is usually located in the state capital (or another major city) and is often part of the department of health or environmental regulation.
-Consult the blue "government pages" of your local phone book for the proper address and phone number or call the Safe Drinking Water Hotline at 1-800-426-4791.
+Consult the blue "government pages" of your local phone book for the proper address and phone number.

 - Fifth, support rate increases for your local water supplier, where necessary, to upgrade your supplier's treatment facilities to meet drinking water standards.